jade5638/waverider_generator/README.md

 In the flat region of the shockwave, the lower surface is determined via oblique shock relations which relate the deflection angle to the shock angle in an oblique shock.

-In the curved region of the shockwave, the osculating cone theory is used whereby conical flow is local applied at each osculating plane and the streamlines traced determine the lower surface.
+In the curved region of the shockwave, the osculating cone theory is used whereby conical flow is locally applied at each osculating plane and the streamlines traced determine the lower surface.

 ## Required Inputs
 - Design parameters `X1`, `X2`, `X3` and `X4`.
 Note this is entered as a list `dp` of four elements where the parameters are organised in the order listed here.
 Refer to the examples.